moithepro/InstaToolsAndroid/README.md

  * Keeping Instagram login session after closing app
  * A modern simplistic UI

+### Notes:

  * The scraping is slow because of rate limiting!!! instagram does not allow to scrape data too quick as they will block you from doing so.
  * I strongly advice using an alternate account to login in the app.